Aleta Freel

-Life and career
+Early life

 Freel was born Aleta Freile in Jersey City, New Jersey, the daughter of physician Dr. William Freile and the former Minnie Uchtman.

 She was educated at the Bergen School for Girls in Jersey City.
 She graduated from Smith College in 1928.

+Career

 She played leading roles in several eastern stock companies, including the University Players of Old Silver Beach and the Palm Beach Players.
 Among Freel's stage performances was a role in the play Double Door, which was performed at the Ritz Theater in New York City in Fall 1933.
 Her Broadway credits include Louder, Please (1931) and Three Times the Hour (1931).

+Personal life

-She was married to Hollywood actor Ross Alexander following a backstage romance.
+Freel was married to Hollywood actor Ross Alexander following a backstage romance.
 Alexander was originally from Brooklyn, and began his career in New York.
 He was cast in many Broadway productions, one of which was The Ladder.

 Death

 Freel grew depressed as her career failed to take hold and her marriage to Ross Alexander grew strained.
 On December 6, 1935, she took a .22 rifle from a gun rack in her home and shot herself through the temple.
 Freel died early the following morning at Emergency Hospital in Los Angeles.
 She was 28 years of age.
 Her husband confided to police that he and Freel had a "small spat" during the evening.
 She was disappointed about some screen tests on which she had high hopes, but which were unsuccessful.